Northeast Area

 Hunting equipment is limited to short range (shotgun, archery or muzzleloader) equipment only.
 Rifles and handguns are prohibited at all times.

-The Glass Hill portion of the wildlife area is open seven days a week April 1 through Jan.
+The Glass Hill portion of the wildlife area will be re-opening seven days a week beginning April 1 through Jan.
 31. Please refer to the ODFW big game and game bird regulations for season dates.

 The wildlife Area is closed from 10 p.m. to 4 a.m.
 In addition, there is no camping in the wildlife area.
 Violators will be asked to leave and or will be issued citations.